astro-mat/PP3_V2/README.md

 - The board size
 - The number of ships each side has
 - the number of turns each player has
-- A description of the numbers of the board

 ![Game initialisation](images/init_game.png)